-If you really want to discover the flavour of Pembrokeshire and all that its fabulous farmers and local producers have to offer, why not take a trip to a farmers’ market?
+If you really want to discover the flavour of Pembrokeshire and all that its fabulous farmers and local producers have to offer, why not take a trip to Haverfordwest Farmers Market?

 Gather a feast for supper, or find a tasty treat to take home with you to remind you of your stay in Pembrokeshire.

-The county town of Haverfordwest has an award-winning Farmers’ Market every Friday in the picturesque setting of Swan Square.
+The county town of Haverfordwest has an award-winning farmers market every Friday from 9am to 2pm on Castle Square.

 We went behind the scenes of the market to discover its recipe for success, and to give you an insight into the produce on offer and some of the stories of the Pembrokeshire producers.

 The day starts early for the traders who arrive to set up their stalls before the early-bird customers appear.